shawn-terryah/Twitter_Geolocation/README.md

-# Geolocation of Twitter Users by the content of their tweet
+# Geolocation of Twitter Users